IODP in Canada

 Our membership has provided access to samples, data and state-of-the-art drilling platforms for students and researchers from over 50 academic institutions, government agencies and private companies, distributed across 8 provinces and 2 territories.
 The number of users (>250) has grown by ~20% annually in recent years.

 Canadian scientists are often selected for their expertise to sail on IODP expeditions.
-Since 2004, 16 Canadians sailed a total of 20 times as shipboard scientists on 12 IODP expeditions across the full range of drilling platforms.
+Between 2004 and 2013, 16 Canadians sailed as shipboard scientists on 12 IODP expeditions across the full range of drilling platforms.
 Importantly, three of these participants were students or postdoctoral fellows, and six of these expeditions involved a Canadian as Chief Scientist or Expedition Project Manager.
 Canadians also actively contributed to the planning of scientific priorities and strategies as organizers of international workshops, lead authors on drilling proposals, and elected members and Chairs of key advisory panels.

 Education and Outreach